-Having an accessible source of water in hot and cold weather is vital to a healthy garden environment for wild birds.
-All bird species need water and adding one or two functional water features, like a bird bath.
-Will not only help wild birds but quickly attract more cherished feathered friends.
+Having an accessible water source in hot and cold weather is vital to a healthy garden environment for wild birds.
+All bird species need water and adding one or two functional water features, like a birdbath.
+It will not only help wild birds but quickly attract more cherished feathered friends.

 Birds need water for drinking and bathing.
-Whilst many people put out food for birds fewer provide a regular supply of clean water.
-Many seed-eating birds have a dry diet and therefore need to drink more, but water to bath in is equally important.
-Bathing and preening are important parts of feather maintenance, baths help remove dirt, loose feathers and other debris.
+Whilst many people put out food for birds, fewer provide a regular supply of clean water.
+Many seed-eating birds have a dry diet and therefore need to drink more, but water to bathe in is equally important.
+Bathing and preening are essential parts of feather maintenance; baths help remove dirt, loose feathers and other debris.

 A good bird bath has a rough surface so birds can grip it with their claws.
-Moreover, having shallow sloping sides to approach the water with varying water depths to allow each species to bathe at their preferred depth is ideal.
-The positioning of the bath is also very important, birds will only use it if they feel safe.
+Moreover, it is ideal to have shallow sloping sides to approach the water with varying water depths to allow each species to bathe at their preferred depth.
+The positioning of the bath is also crucial; birds will only use it if they feel safe.
 Rinsing and refilling the bath daily helps remove the build-up of dirt and droppings.
-Bird baths are the fastest and simplest way to add water to your garden bird habitat.
+Birdbaths are the fastest and most straightforward way to add water to your garden bird habitat.